-Images by courtesy of Dr. Giovan Giuseppe Di Costanzo (Cardarelli Hospital, Naples)
+Images courtesy of Dr. Giovan Giuseppe Di Costanzo (Cardarelli Hospital, Naples)

 Clinical Case no.2: secondary colorectal cancer close to the heart

-A patient with an 8-mm metastasis of the liver in segment I extremely close to the pericardium, was subjected to EchoLaser Therapy.
-The lesion was completely ablated without any complications involving the critical neighbouring structures such as pericardial effusion.
+A patient with an 8-mm metastasis of the liver in segment I extremely close to the pericardium, was subjected to the EchoLaser Thermal Ablation.
+The lesion was completely ablated without any complications involving critical neighbouring structures such as pericardial effusion.

 US image before the treatment